aws/eks-anywhere/docs/content/en/docs/getting-started/overview.md

 Each EKS Anywhere cluster is built from a cluster specification file, with the structure of the configuration file based on the target provider for the cluster.
 Currently, Bare Metal, CloudStack, Nutanix, Snow, and VMware vSphere are the recommended providers for supported EKS Anywhere clusters.
 Docker is available as an unsupported provider.
-We step through the cluster creation workflow for Bare Metal and vSphere providers here.
+We step through the cluster creation workflow for Bare Metal, vSphere, and Nutanix providers, here.

 ## Management and workload clusters

 EKS Anywhere offers two cluster deployment topology options:

-* **Standalone cluster**: If want only a single EKS Anywhere cluster, you can deploy a self-managed, standalone cluster.
+* **Standalone cluster**: If you want only a single EKS Anywhere cluster, you can deploy a self-managed, standalone cluster.
 This type of cluster contains all Cluster API (CAPI) management components needed to manage itself, including managing its own upgrades.
 It can also run workloads.